 For a small rural village, you will find plenty of choices here.
 Cafe51 is a crowd please where you can sit on the verandah and watch the world go by.
 Just along from there is Cruisy Day Diner.
 The Diner is like stepping back into time to the 1950's.
 Sheffield Pie Shop and Bakery Cafe is the 5 star of pies!
 Bottom line is you can't go to Oxford and not stop at the Pie Shop and get a pie - a NZ classic!

-The nearby mountains and river gorges are popular for bush walking, mountain biking, hunting, fishing, swimming and jet boating.
+The nearby mountains and river gorges are popular for bush walking, garden tours, golf, mountain biking, hunting, fishing, swimming and jet boating.
 The Waimakariri Gorge is the final transition point for the Speights Coast to Coast Multisport Event held in February each year.

 Oxford started in early 1850s as a saw milling town.
 In the 1870s, it was home to 11 timber mills which would be hauled by beast to Christchurch.
 A major fire in 1898 curtailed milling in the area with the last mill closing in 1912.
 The town is named after Samuel Wilberforce, bishop of Oxford, who was also a member of the Canterbury Association.

 For information on Oxford for businesses development and support please refer to Enterprise North Canterbury (ENC).
 ENC is the economic development agency for North Canterbury and offers support and training for businesses in North Canterbury.